MajoHD/simpleIG/README.md

 # simpleIG
 Instagram account content on your site.

+## Update
+❗️ This function can slow down page loading speed now.
+Test it before usage please. ❗️

 ## Getting Started

 Load **simpleIG.php** or use function directly.
 You need instagram account name and number of posts (default 5 newest).